The Power of No: Plot

 Barry (Bill Hader) and Hank (Anthony Carrigan) meet in a car, with Hank instructing Barry to kill Esther (Patricia Fa'asua), and revealing her connections to Cristobal (Michael Irby).
 Barry is hesitant on doing the job, as he wanted to leave his criminal life behind, but Hank's threat leaves him with no choice.

 Barry arrives at class, seeing that the students are now trying to up the stakes on his performance and perform their biggest personal tragedies.
 Gene (Henry Winkler) announces his intentions of a performance where the students play a short piece that perfectly encapsulates their own personal truth.
 Barry visits Gene, asking to use a different story as he does not want his truth to represent death.
 Gene only accepts when Barry wants to use the day they first met.
 Meanwhile, Sally (Sarah Goldberg) now works with new agents, which has given her more success.
 However, her roles are mostly small or insignificant, upsetting her.
 Her sole female agent, Lindsay (Jessy Hodges), sympathizes and urges her to bide her time until the perfect role comes along.

 Loach (John Pirruccello) goes to Cleveland and visits Fuches (Stephen Root), revealing he knows about his tooth and questions him about Barry.
 Fuches denies knowing him, but Loach, still grief-stricken about Moss, threatens to send him to prison for cooperating with Barry.
 Meanwhile, Gene decides to talk with his estranged son, an organic farmer named Leo.
 Leo is not interested in reconnecting with his father, as Gene is more interested in speaking about himself and blaming anyone but himself.
 The meeting prompts Gene to tell Barry that he will have to do the Afghanistan story, as he feels having Barry recreate the scene would be too self-absorbed to Gene.
 While rehearsing, Sally uses a story to detail her attempts to move on from her abusive ex-husband.

 That night, Barry sneaks into Esther's monastery to kill her.
 However, he is haunted by his actions in the War in Afghanistan and is unable to kill her.
 He decides to leave, accidentally entering a room with members of the Burmese mob.
 Barry crashes his car after being shot by the Burmese mob.
 A wounded Barry escapes to his apartment.
-Fuches is waiting for him and says he wants to reconciliate, but Barry rebuffs him.
+Fuches is waiting for him and says he wants to reconcile, but Barry rebuffs him.
 Fuches then communicates with Loach, who is surveilling from a van, telling him he will eventually get him to confess.